Colorado Elopement Guide (2024)

 Here are a few things to keep in mind when planning a Colorado elopement:

-• Elopement Permits.
+- Elopement Permits.
 Whether you’re hoping to elope by the shores of a lake or among the aspens, you may need to shell out for a special permit.
 Check with local rangers or the BLM to find out if the spot you’ve zeroed in on is among them.
+Do this as soon as you’ve decided on a location in case there’s a long processing time.

 Tips for Colorado Elopements

-• Take Advantage of Self-Solemnization.
-Self-solemnization gives you enormous creative freedom over your ceremony, so take advantage of it!
+- Take Advantage of Self-Solemnization.
+Self-solemnization in Colorado (the ability to get married without an officiant present) gives you enormous creative freedom over your ceremony, so take advantage of it!
 As mentioned above, marry yourselves alone in the wilderness, or have a friend preside over the vows.

-• Leave No Trace.
-If you’re planning on spending any part of your day in nature, remember leave no trace principles.
+- Leave No Trace.
+If you’re planning on spending any part of your day in nature, remember Leave No Trace principles.
 This means being extra careful about carrying any trash you produced out with you and not disturbing the natural environment.
-Pay attention to any posted signs in parks or along hiking trails!
+Pay attention to and follow any posted signs in parks or along hiking trails!

 Elopement Hike Packing List: